ipfs/camp/CORE_AND_ELECTIVE_COURSES/CORE_COURSE_A/README.md

 Topics:

-* What a CID is
-    * Unique identifier (very probably)
-    * Generated from the content itself
-    * Address for content
-    * Contrast to location addressing (?)
 * Why a CID is different from a hash (part 1 - intro to multihash)
-    * What a cryptographic hash is
     * The existence of different hashing algos
         * Why insecure algos necessitate change
     * What multicodec is